Data-to-Insight-Center/patra-kg/README.md

 For more information, please refer to the [Patra ModelCards paper](https://ieeexplore.ieee.org/document/10678710).

-### Patra Server
+### Patra Servers

+Patra provides two server implementations for different use cases:

+#### 1. REST Server
-The server is built using Flask and exposes a RESTful API for interaction with the Patra Knowledge Graph (KG).
+The REST server is built using Flask and exposes a RESTful API for interaction with the Patra Knowledge Graph (KG).

 | Endpoint                                               | Method | Description                                                                                                  |
 |--------------------------------------------------------|--------|--------------------------------------------------------------------------------------------------------------|